 We hope that by identifying head and neck cancers at an earlier stage, less invasive treatment modalities will be able to be employed with fewer side-effects and better outcomes.

 Referrals for this clinic can be made via telephone to our Research Fellow or the Head and Neck clinical nurse consultant, see below.
 Alternatively, please complete the attached form and we will be in contact.

 Ears Nose and Throat Research Fellow:

-0401 911 411 request to speak to Ear Nose and Throat Research Fellow
+Call 0401 911 411 and request to speak to Ear Nose and Throat Research Fellow.

-02 9382 4264 leave voicemail message if unavailable and she will contact you
+Contact Paula on 02 9382 4264 and leave a voicemail message if she is unavailable.